fishjam-dev/fishjam-docs/docs/deploying/fly_io.md

 This means for example, that WebRTC may not be working yet.

 This is the tricky part of the deployment, which we weren't able entirely figure out.
 Sometimes the UDP just works, others it takes ages for it to start flowing.
+[This topic](https://community.fly.io/t/udp-transport-not-working/12203) describes the exact issue we had with Fly.io.

+In general, it is unclear when the UDP traffic starts to be forwarded, sometimes it happens relatively quickly after deployment, sometimes you need to wait for some time.

+Also, the Fly.io documentation isn't clear in regard to opening UDP sockets.
+Some information was gathered experimentally, or based on Fly.io community questions, such as [this one](https://community.fly.io/t/define-port-range-for-service/1938).